instantia-data/commit/README.md

 ```
 commit "Your commit message here"
 ```
+The script will prompt if you want to push the changes to repository
 ## Features
 Adds a timestamp to the commit message.

-Simplifies the commit process with a single command.
+Simplifies the commit process with a single command: git pull git add . git commit -m "the changes" and prompt for push

-Contributions
+## Contributions
 Contributions are welcome.
 To contribute, fork the project, create a feature branch, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.